While They Question, You Qualify

 💼 THE OFFER:

-"AI That Actually Works" Advisory — ongoing retainer helping companies separate AI theater from AI results.
-Monthly assessments, implementation guidance, vendor evaluation. $3K–$10K/month depending on scope.
+"AI That Actually Works" Advisory: Ongoing retainer helping companies separate AI theater from AI results.
+Monthly assessments, implementation guidance, vendor evaluation. $3K–$10K/month retainer (AI Advisory retainers benchmark $2K–$10K/month per Stack Consultant Pricing Guide 2025).
 Position yourself as the pragmatist in a world of hype.

 WORD: How to Talk About This Monday